 An excellent security suggestion is to take a cross-body bag with you on your journey.
 Thieves in Southeast Asia, particularly in Vietnam, are proven to drive past on bikes and snatch the handbags.
 Cross-body luggage makes certain that your valuables are safe with you all the time.

 7) Southeast Asia Manners

 I faced another big problem during my visit.
-It became quite hard to communicate with the local people as they were strict to their manners.
+It became quite hard to communicate with the local people as they were strict in their manners.
 If they find you not obeying their manners then possibly it can be hard to get help from them.

 Ultimately, it is vital that you keep in mind a few important MANNERS whenever you are dealing with local people.
 We have currently covered temple attire (cover knees and shoulders), however, there are some more you have to be careful about.

 In the Southeast Asian states, shoes have to be removed prior to getting into a building.
 This could differ from shops to the internet cafes but a general guideline is to look out for shoes aligned outdoors.

 Master The Language

 Should you be performing the traditional backpacker loop around Southeast Asia, the majority of people you experience will certainly be quite smooth in English.
 But just for your own sake, it’s useful to know a few local phrases.

-You can do your research before visiting every country and learn how to say Hi, goodbye and thank you in a local language.
+You can do your research before visiting every country and learn how to say Hi, goodbye and thank you in the local language.

 Got more tips for solo women travellers in Southeast Asia?
 Please share in comments below!